-Per the City of Santa Rosa General Plan 2035 Land Use Diagram (October 18, 2016), the Project site is designated Very Low Density Residential which is intended to accommodate single-family detached units at a density of 0.2 to 2.0 dwelling units per acre.
-This designation was changed to Very Low Density Residential (allowing 0.2 to 2 units per acre) from Low Density Residential (allowing 2 to 8 units per acre) following lengthy negotiations between the City and the West Hearn Avenue residents prior to approval of the Roseland Area/Sebastopol Road Specific Plan and Roseland Area Annexation Project.
+Low Density Residential (allowing 0.2 to 2 single-family units per acre) from Low Density Residential (allowing 2 to 8 single-family units per acre) following lengthy negotiations between the City and the West Hearn Avenue residents prior to approval of the Roseland Area/Sebastopol Road Specific Plan and Roseland Area Annexation Project.
 West Hearn Avenue residents wanted to ensure that the rural character of the neighborhood was maintained if annexation occurred.
 In addition to designating the area as Very Low Density Rural Residential, the City also agreed to create a "Rural Heritage combining district," which it applied to the neighborhood.
 The purpose of the Rural Heritage combining district is "to recognize, preserve, and enhance Santa Rosa's rural communities."
 (Santa Rosa Mun.
 Code § 20-28.090(A).)
 This zoning standard is specifically applied to the West Hearn Avenue neighborhood in which the Project is located.
 (Id. at (C)(1).)